On semi-ampleness of the moduli part: Introduction

 \subsection{Acknowledgements}

 We thank Zsolt Patakfalvi for many insightful discussions.
 We also thank Paolo Cascini, Giulio Codogni, Christopher D. Hacon, Giovanni Inchiostro, Jihao Liu, Roberto Svaldi and Luca Tasin for many useful discussions.
 We thank Jihao Liu for feedback on a draft version of this work.
+Lastly, we thank the anonymous referee for helpful comments that improved the clarity of this work.